 The Nottingham residencies will be split across many sights including Nottingham Contemporary, and properties managed by Nottingham City Museums & Galleries including; Newstead Abbey, Wollaton Hall and Nottingham Castle (closed for renovation until Spring 2021).

 Residencies at Newstead Abbey

 Over the three years of research within Dancing Museums, Eleanor has been interested in working with museum sites in response to their specific history, content and context.
 This has been especially shaped by the fact that two of the allocated sites in Nottingham are historic buildings with very unusual collections (namely Wollaton Hall, home to the Nottingham Natural History Museum and Newstead Abbey, home to a collection of Lord Byron memorabilia).

-Eleanor is particularly interested in the legacy of transatlantic slave money and colonialism present at Newstead.
+Eleanor was particularly interested in the legacy of transatlantic slave money and colonialism present at Newstead.
 She was struck by how this history was only a small part of the museum’s public narrative and was unsure as to how she could address this within the context of the Dancing Museums research project.

-Eleanor has decided to invite other artists into the project: choreographers and dancers who are, in different ways, addressing these racialised histories within their existing research projects.
+Eleanor decided to invite other artists into the project: choreographers and dancers who are, in different ways, addressing these racialised histories within their existing research projects.

 Residency at Dance4’s iC4C

 In August 2020 Eleanor spent a week at Dance4’s iC4C with Lewys Holt.
 Discovering their dancing again after the long lockdown of early 2020.
 Although framed by the context of Dancing Museums, Eleanor didn’t spend the time thinking specifically about museums.
 Instead, she used this residency as an open time to dance: dusting off and trying things out after a long break.
 Eleanor and Lewys choreographed, improvised, sang karaoke, spoke and danced in contact (they are a couple so this was covid-safe).